kelvinou01/food-delivery/README.md

 # Backend Design
-- Maintain single source of truth for everything in models.
+- Maintain single source of truth for everything.
 - Request body processing happens in serializers only.
 - Implement logic in model methods to encourage code reuse, whenever possible.
 - Prefer Django REST Framework generics and patterns.